SCALE-Sim Across the Silicon Lifecycle:

 Validated against measured on-device runtimes on Google TPU v4 and TPU v6e:

-- Achieves up to R² = 0.99 against measured TPU fusion-kernel runtimes
+- Up to R² = 0.99 vs. measured TPU fusion-kernel runtimes

 Schedule